 This mountain range on the border of Yunnan and Tibet lets hikers taste the atmosphere of Tibet without actually going there.
 Along the way you will see Tibetan villages, decorated with prayer flags, wedged between glacial lakes and the mountains covered with snow.
 Although there are several trails, one of the most popular is the Upper Yubeng, a steep mountain on the way to the glacier lake.

 The 99 Dragon Pool

-Close to the city of Lijiang you will find the Jade Dragon Snow Mountains, with many lakes.
+Close to the city of Lijiang, you will find the Jade Dragon Snow Mountains, with many lakes.
 The azure blue lakes are extraterrestrial according to the population (they certainly look that way).
-The path of Qunlong Shanzhuang offers you a view of beautiful nature (lots of flowers) and if you are lucky you will see the Yunnan Golden Monkey.
+The Qunlong Shanzhuang path offers you a view of beautiful nature (lots of flowers) and if you are lucky you will see the Yunnan Golden Monkey.